Mean-field interacting multi-type birth-death processes with a view to applications in phylodynamics: Introduction

 \subsection{Phylogenetic birth-death models}

-The MTBDP has facilitated inference of diversification processes in biological systems, with applications ranging across scales of evolutionary time and biological organization. \emph{Phylogenetic birth-death} models assume that a phylogenetic tree is generated by an MTBDP combined with a sampling process that censors subtrees that are not ancestral to any sampled leaves, so that histories are only partially observed.
+The MTBDP has facilitated the inference of diversification processes in biological systems, with applications ranging across scales of evolutionary time and biological organization. \emph{Phylogenetic birth-death} models assume that a phylogenetic tree is generated by an MTBDP combined with a sampling process that censors subtrees that are not ancestral to any sampled leaves, so that histories are only partially observed.
 The diverse flavors of these models are reviewed and introduced with unified notation in \citet{MacPherson2021}.
 Given a phylogeny, the inferential targets are the birth and death rates, as well as the type transition rates.
 Birth and death are variously interpreted as extinction and speciation rates in the context of macroevolutionary studies, or as transmission and recovery rates in the context of epidemiological or viral phylodynamic studies.
 The literature contains many variants of this modeling approach.
-Depending on the application, the birth and death rates may be assumed to be time-dependent, or depend on particle type, or both.
+Depending on the application, the birth and death rates may be assumed to be time-dependent, depend on particle type, or both.

 To facilitate tractable likelihoods, phylogenetic birth-death models assume the restrictive non-interacting simple MTBDP, with particle-wise birth and death rates that depend only on particle type, and possibly on time.
-In this case, given a time-calibrated tree, the likelihood---defined via the conditional density of the tree assuming it has at least one sampled descendant---factorizes over branches.
-This factorization can be seen to follow from elementary properties of branching processes, adapted to partial tree observation.
-The factors \cite[in work by][these are called \emph{branch propagators}]{neher2014predicting} are given by the solutions to master equations that marginalize over all possible unobserved subtrees subtending the branch, and are computed recursively via post-order traversal (from tree tips to root).
+In this case, given a time-calibrated tree, the likelihood---defined via the conditional density of the tree assuming it has at least one sampled descendant---can be evaluated via tree message-passing computations.
+This message-passing structure can be seen to follow from elementary properties of branching processes, adapted to partial tree observation.
+The message functions \cite[in work by][these are called \emph{branch propagators}]{neher2014predicting} are given by the solutions to master equations that marginalize over all possible unobserved subtrees subtending the branch, and are computed recursively via post-order traversal (from tree tips to root).